 This post began with the idea that winter roof repairs run contrary to the natural human tendency toward self-preservation.
 What property owners must understand is the seriousness of roof issues during winter weather.
 The fact is that there is more to winter weather than just snow and ice.
 The combination of fluctuating temperatures, windy conditions, and colder weather conditions can easily turn a minor roofing issue into a major roof repair in short order.

 Cold weather roof repair may not be ideal, but it should not be avoided.
-Any roof that shows signs of damage or degradation that could lead to condensation, leaks, or structural problems should be addressed right away.
+Any roof that shows signs of damage or degradation that could lead to condensation buildup, leaks, or structural problems should be addressed right away.
 Otherwise, winter conditions will only exacerbate the issue.